 You will make your first semester schedule at summer orientation.
-If you sign up for a first-year program, you will be preregistered in two or three courses and then register for your other courses at orientation.
-Your schedule should consist of about five courses (15 credits).
+If you sign up for a first-year interest group (FIG), you will be preregistered in two or three courses and then register for your other courses at orientation.
+Your schedule should consist of about five courses or 15 credits.

 How do I get credit for AP/IB or college courses taken while in high school?